brianm/jp/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i, --input <INPUT>    input file to use if not receiving on stdin
+    -d, --delimiter <DELIMITER>    delimiter between output values, default is tab -i, --input <INPUT>            input file to use if not receiving on stdin

 ARGS:
     <POINTER>...
 JSON Pointer expressions to match on input